Shaaban Abdel Rahim

-Shaaban Abdel Rahim (شعبان عبد الرحيم), also known as Sha'bola (شعبولا), (15 March 1957 – 3 December 2019) was an Egyptian pop (Sha'abi) singer, formerly working as makwagi (man who irons clothing) and known for catchy songs with political lyrics.
+Shaaban Abdel Rahim (born as Qassem Abdel Rahim) (شعبان عبد الرحيم), also known as Sha'bola (شعبولا), (15 March 1957 – 3 December 2019) was an Egyptian pop (Sha'abi) singer, formerly working as makwagi (man who irons clothing) and known for catchy songs with political lyrics.

 Early life

-Sha'bān Abdel Rahīm was born in Cairo in a poor family ,his birth name was qassem but he is known by his stage name sha'ban, he worked for many years as a foot-operated laundry presser before his songs catapulted him into stardom.
+Sha'bān Abdel Rahīm was born in Cairo in a poor family, his birth name was Qassem but he is known by his stage name Sha'ban, he worked for many years as a foot-operated laundry presser before his songs catapulted him into stardom.

 Music career

-Following a string of sensationalist hits, Abdel Rahīm became one of the most popular Egyptian sha'bī singers.
+Following a string of sensationalist hits, Abdel Rahīm became one of the most popular Egyptian Sha'bī singers.
 Egyptian Sha'bī is a category of popular class music that can be described as urbanized folk music.

 In 2000, Sha'bān's breakthrough song "Ana Bakrah Israel" (I Hate Israel) accompanied by the catchy refrain "But I Love Amr Moussa", caused a great deal of controversy, and many were surprised that it passed Egyptian censors.
 Many of Shaaban's songs were sold informally on cheaply processed cassette tapes.
 His poor background, informal language, and frank lyrics have made him very popular with the Egyptian public.

 Since then, Sha'bān has continued to produce popular political songs, often quickly following current events.
 After the September 11, 2001 attacks, he produced a song titled "Yā 'Amm 'Arabī" (Literally: "Oh Arab People," meaning "Hey Arabs").
-His song "Bin Bin Bin Bin Laden" was on the Egyptian airwaves before startled state censors banned it.
+His song "Bin Bin Bin Bin Bin Bin Laden" was on the Egyptian airwaves before startled state censors banned it.
 He got back at the top of the Arab hit parade with "The Attack on Iraq" / "Don't Bomb Iraq".
 The hit could be heard from taxis in downtown Cairo streets: